Virus Dynamics with Behavioral Responses: Payoff Structure

 We next formulate our risk compensation results with forward looking agents.
 We study the impact of a temporary shock at time $t$, with the relevant parameter reverting at all times after $t$.
 For example, an unexpected change in temperature could create a brief temporary shock to the transmission rate.
 We assume that behavior continues to satisfy equation~(\ref{eq:actfl}) and that the equilibrium selection at times after $t$ is not affected by the shock.

-The definition of high infection risk now replaces the infection cost $C$ replaced by the endogenous cost $\widetilde{C}$.
+The definition of high infection risk now replaces the infection cost $C$ with the endogenous cost $\widetilde{C}$.

-\begin{defin} There is \textbf{high infection risk} at time $t$ if \end{defin} As in the myopic model, the left-hand side is larger when the susceptible and infected populations are larger.
+\begin{defin} The \textbf{high infection risk} condition holds at time $t$ if \end{defin} As in the myopic model, the left-hand side is larger when the susceptible and infected populations are larger.
 There is now an additional force, as $\widetilde{C}(t)$ is larger when there is less equilibrium social distancing and a lower likelihood of infection in the near future (see Proposition~\ref{prop:ctilde}).

 The risk compensation results extend from the myopic case: